DHTMLX/docs-suite/docs/grid/configuration.md

 This property can be used either as a callback function or as an object:

 - when set as an *object*, the specified parameters are applied to all the rows
-- when set as a *callback function*, it is called with the row object as a parameter and returns the `subRowConfig` object, which allows providing specific configuration for each particular row
+- when set as a *callback function*, it is called with the row object as a parameter and returns an object, which allows providing specific configuration for each particular row

-The `subRowConfig` object may contain the following properties:
+The **subRowConfig** object may contain the following properties:

 - `expanded` - (*boolean*) defines whether a sub-row is expanded by default, *false* by default
 - `preserve` - (*boolean*) saves the state of sub-rows while expanding/collapsing, disappearing from the visible area, data updating, *false* by default